 Additionally, we work with internationally recognized accounting firms who support our internal finance and accounting team in Colombia, who are Colombian and have extensive experience in Colombia.
-Our Colombian office also includes a large regulatory team, two of whom are former INVIMA staff members and one of whom is a former ICA staff member.
+Our Colombian office also includes a regulatory team, one of whom are former INVIMA staff members and one of whom is a former ICA staff member.

-Giancarlo Davila Char, one of our directors and Lucas Nosiglia, our President of LATAM, have experience doing business in Colombia and are familiar with the laws and requirements of Colombia.
+Giancarlo Davila Char, one of our directors has experience doing business in Colombia and is familiar with the laws and requirements of Colombia.